Bhimsen Joshi: Sawai Gandharva Music Festival

 Joshi and his friend Nanasaheb Deshpande organised the Sawai Gandharva Music Festival as a homage to his guru, Sawai Gandharva, along with the Arya Sangeet Prasarak Mandal in 1953, marking Gandharva's first death anniversary.
 The festival has been held ever since, typically on the second weekend of December in Pune, Maharashtra also in kundagol Dharwad district and has become not only a cultural event for the city, but an annual pilgrimage for Hindustani Classical music lovers all over the world.
 Joshi conducted the festival annually since 1953, until his retirement in 2002.

 Legacy

+Bhimsen Joshi toured several countries between 1964 and 1982, such as Afghanistan, Italy, France, Canada, and the United States, significantly contributing to the global reach of Hindustani classical music.
+His distinct performance style was marked by frequent reinterpretations of the same compositions, ensuring that each rendition was unique.

+Bhimsen Joshi's partnership with the famous Carnatic artist M. Balamuralikrishna stands out.
+Their jugalbandi showcased a unique blend of Hindustani and Carnatic music, successfully maintaining the essence of both styles while innovating something original.
+Bhimsen Joshi continued to perform into his later years, with his final major concert occurring in 2004, where he once again shared the stage with Balamuralikrishna.

+Bhimsen Joshi’s final performance at the Sawai Gandharva Music Festival in 2007 marked an important chapter in his career, where he both performed and played a key role in enriching the festival's history.
+In December 2010, shortly before his death, he made a brief appearance at the festival’s 58th edition.
+Although he did not perform, the audience gave him a standing ovation, reflecting the lasting impact of his work and legacy.

 A classicist by training and temperament, Joshi was renowned for having evolved an approach that sought to achieve a balance between what may be termed as "traditional values and mass-culture tastes" and as such he went on to have supposedly the largest commercially recorded repertoire in Hindustani vocal music.
 Pt.
 Joshi's iconic status in the music world has earned him a whole generation of suni shagirds who by merely listening to him have picked up his style and not through any formal tutelage.

 His greatest endeavour in perpetuating his legacy could be the Sawai Gandharva Festival held at Pune annually since the year 1953 which seeks to promote a certain music culture.

 Madhav Gudi, Prof Baldev Singh Bali, Narayan Deshpande, Shrikant Deshpande, Shrinivas Joshi, Anand Bhate and others are some of his more well-known disciples.

+Since 2012 Pandit Bhimsen Joshi Lifetime Achievement Award is given by the Government of Maharashtra to artist who has been doing outstanding work in the field of classical singing and playing for a long time.